After the low-cost airline, the poor man's private jet

 Nine months after seeking bankruptcy court protection from high debts, the manufacturer of Nextant's revamped planes, Beechcraft Corp, emerged from Chapter 11 this year minus the "Hawker" name.

 It stopped producing the Japanese-designed airframes being retrofitted by Nextant several years ago.
-But earlier this year, the manufacturer launched its own upgrade programme for the Hawker 400 jet, called the 400XPR.
+But earlier this year, the manufacturer launched its own upgrade program for the Hawker 400 jet, called the 400XPR.

 "We've had three solid quarters this year - we're bullish about the future and the Middle East," said Richard Emery, president for Europe, Middle East and Africa and Asia-Pacific at Beechcraft.